 Simply patting the drool away will help keep this at bay.
 Also changing wet clothing will help.
 You can also create a moisture barrier using a gentle, unscented skin cream, there are plenty on the market.

-8. Can I still breastfeed while my baby is teething?
+Can you breastfeed while your baby is teething?

 Absolutely.
 Some babies prefer to nurse more often for the comfort it provides, while for others, the sucking action can make teething pain worse.